 12. Sand Key Park

 The park area has covered picnic areas with grilling stations, bathrooms, a playground, and a dog park.
 There’s also a nearby salt marsh where you can spot many different varieties of birds that are native to this area, like herons, spoonbills, and great-horned owls.
-There are also seasonal lifeguards, which a lot of beaches don’t have.
-It’s just an added feeling of safety knowing there’s another person looking out for your kiddos.
+There are also seasonal lifeguards, which many beaches don’t have.
+It’s an added feeling of safety knowing another person is looking out for your kiddos.

 There are plenty of other amenities at Sand Key Park Beach, like outdoor showers, beach umbrella rentals, and even beach wheelchairs for those who need them.
 If you want to get out on the water, ask about kayak rentals, or rent a bike and follow the boardwalk to the nature trail.
 If you really want to see something special, this is one place where loggerhead turtles lay their eggs, and the hatching and return to the sea is something many visitors love to watch.

 Heritage Village is a living museum, an authentic recreation of what life was like in the late 1800s.
 It features dozens of restored buildings (like a grocery store, general store, gas station, and houses) across 21 acres of land.
 Step back in time and experience life well before the technology of today.

 In the center of all these fascinating buildings is the main attraction: the historical museum.
 With two indoor galleries that host exhibits on activities from the time period like spinning, weaving, and other such pastimes from decades ago, it’s a very cool way to immerse yourself in what life was like over a hundred years ago.